7Block Labs

 • Token layer:

-• ERC‑3643 (T‑REX) or ERC‑1404 contracts with:
+• We’re looking at ERC‑3643 (T‑REX) or ERC‑1404 contracts that come with:

-• identity registry (country, accreditation, KYC status),
+• an identity registry (think country, accreditation, KYC status),

-• modular compliance (per‑investor limits, lock‑ups, Rule 12g‑6 tracking),
+• modular compliance (like per-investor limits, lock-ups, and tracking for Rule 12g‑6),

 • Identity/compliance: